Abdallah-Abu-Hussein/karel/README.md

 - [Video Link](https://www.youtube.com/watch?v=U578DAnIVOI)
 - [Report Link](/Assests/Karel_Chamber_Division_Documentation.pdf)
 - [Homework.java](/src/Homework.java)

+# Note Ensure To Restart The Program for Each Map

 ## Description
 This program divides a grid into chambers using Karel the Robot.
 It handles special cases for grids with unusual dimensions (e.g., height = 1 or 2) while minimizing movement and beeper placement.